Hashtag Web3 Logo

 Key principles:

-Verifiability: Honest behavior verifiable.
-Dishonesty detectable.
+• Verifiability: Honest behavior is verifiable, and dishonesty is detectable.

 Good cryptoeconomic design creates self-sustaining systems.